The Arch, near Aberystwyth

-The Hafod Estate was designed in the late eighteenth century by Thomas Johnes.
-It soon became an essential destination for visitors touring Wales in search of “wild nature”.
+The Hafod Estate was designed in the late eighteenth century by Thomas Johnes and it soon became an essential destination for visitors touring Wales in search of “wild nature”.

 Johnes built a new house in this remote location and laid out its grounds in the Picturesque style which was fashionable at the time.

 He designed the walks so that visitors could enjoy the landscape as an ever-changing sequence of views.

 Today the mansion has gone and Hafod lies within a working forest.

 There are five walking trails of varying length and difficulty waymarked from the main car park.

 They include the two classic circular routes created by Thomas Johnes in his first years at Hafod - the strenuous Gentleman’s Walk and the gentler Lady’s Walk.

 These two historic trails take you past Picturesque features like the Cavern Cascade, Rustic Bridge, Tunnel and Mossy Seat Falls.